Name of the Case: The Lotus Case (France vs Turkey); Year of the decision: 1927; and Court: PCIJ.

 The PCIJ based this finding on the sovereign will of States.

 “International law governs relations between independent States.
-The rules of law binding upon States therefore emanate from their own free will as expressed in conventions or by usages generally accepted as expressing principles of law and established in order to regulate the relations between these co-existing independent communities or with a view to the achievement of common aims.
+The rules of law binding upon States therefor emanate from their own free will as expressed in conventions or by usages generally accepted as expressing principles of law and established in order to regulate the relations between these co-existing independent communities or with a view to the achievement of common aims.
 Restrictions upon the independence of States cannot therefore be presumed”

 Criminal Jurisdiction: Territorial Jurisdiction